ManasviSawant/BakeHouseDelights/README.md

 Sample E-mail and Password:/p>
 <h2>Azure Services Used</h2>
 <p><b>Azure SQL Database:</b></p>
-It is used for creating MySQL database to storing and managing students data.
+It is used for creating MySQL database to storing and managing data.
 <br><br>
 <p><b>Azure Virtual Machine:</b></p>
 Azure Virtual Machines offer Bake House Delights advanced flexibility, scalability, and control over its infrastructure.
 This is critical for a growing platform that needs to handle fluctuating demands, maintain robust security, and integrate seamlessly into Azure’s broader ecosystem, all while keeping costs manageable and performance optimized.